skx/golang-metrics/README.md

 * `go.overseer.mem.alloc`
 * `..`

-If you need to submit to a non-standard port you can include that in your $METRICS string:
+If you need to submit to a non-standard port you can include that in your `$METRICS` setup:

      $ METRICS=metrics.example.com:2233 ./application